karanverma7/ShopTrade-TakeHome-Assignment/README.md

-# ShopTrade Assignment made by Karan Verma
+# ShoppinGaza Product List Page made in ReactJS

-## Assignment Details
+## Added Features:

 The web page is able to do the following things: